 - 6 tablespoons tomato paste

-- 1 cup chopped fresh basil plus thinly sliced leaves for topping
+- 1 cup (45 grams) chopped fresh basil plus thinly sliced leaves for topping

-- Reduce the heat, then cook the onion until softened about 5 minutes.
-Toss in the garlic, oregano, and tomato paste, stir until darkened and fragrant, about 3 minutes.
+Reduce the heat, then cook the onion until softened for about 5 minutes.
+Add the oregano, and tomato paste, stir until darkened and fragrant, about 3 minutes and then toss in the garlic and saute for an additional 30 seconds.

-- Pour in the chicken broth, crushed tomatoes, and 2 cup water; increase heat and bring to a slow boil.
+Pour in the chicken stock, crushed tomatoes, and 2 cup water; increase heat and bring to a slow boil.

 - Prep time is approximate.